 Travelling abroad after the pandemic: What you need to know.

-For most of us, the corona virus pandemic has been the single most unsettling event of our lifetime.
+For most of us, the corona virus pandemic has been the single most unng event of our lifetime.
 And lockdown for single parents has, no doubt, been an extremely stressful time, physically, emotionally and financially.
 With all the rules and restrictions in place right now, it’s hard to imagine how life, including travel abroad, will ever go back to the way it was before COVID-19.
 The next few months are crucial in getting the pandemic under control world-wide and determining how restrictions can be eased.

 One of the many questions on everyone’s mind right now is, what will happen to travel in the future?
 When can we travel abroad again to holiday or to see friends and family overseas?
 Will travel still be affected at a time when the pandemic is under better control but far from removed from our lives?
-What we do know is that if you plan a trip abroad in the foreseeable future, you will need to be aware of the rules and regulations around travel and any possible consequences for your holiday.
+What we do know is that if you plan a trip abroad in the foreseeable future, you will need to be aware of the rules and regulations around travel and any possible consequences for your single parent holidays.